 All other forms and schedules.
 While the other forms and schedules do not have a scannable data area like the scannable Form 540, they still must be FTB-approved graphic forms.
-All FTB forms and schedules have a special registration marks and a document ID that identifies the software that prints the form.
+All FTB forms and schedules have special registration marks and a document ID that identifies the software that prints the form.
 The FTB requires that all computer-generated forms be generated with high-quality graphics on a laser or ink-jet printer.
-Text-mode facsimiles are not acceptable, and our facsimile printouts carry the slogan DO NOT FILE THIS FORM, as required by the FTB.
-(We still produce facsimile forms that duplicate the layout of the FTB graphic forms, which you can use for your or your clients' files, but the FTB will no longer accept them for filing.)
+Text-mode facsimiles (draft printouts) are not acceptable, so our draft printouts carry the slogan DO NOT FILE THIS FORM, as required by the FTB.

 Federal return.
 California has in recent years required that a copy of the complete federal Form 1040 and its schedules be submitted with the California return whenever you file Form 540.
-However, you do not have to attach the federal forms if you had to file no more than Schedules A and B with the federal return.
+However, you do not have to attach the federal forms if you had to file no more than

+Schedules A and B with the federal return.
 SPECIAL RULE: If the filing status on the California return is different from that on the federal return, you will have to recompute the federal AGI based on the California filing status and data.
 You must then file with your Form 540 return BOTH the official Form 1040 you filed with the IRS and this recomputed Form 1040.